The AA member, medications and other drugs

 At a certain point in recovery, I discovered that Bill Wilson also suffered from poor mental health.

 “During the first four years of my recovery, I found it necessary to seek professional help since my emotional health was extremely poor.”

 (As Bill sees it – Page 285)

-“The next frontier – emotional sobriety” published in the AA Grapevine magazine, is also an interesting read.
-In the article, Bill discloses his long struggle with depression.
+“The next frontier – emotional sobriety” published in the AA Grapevine magazine, is an interesting article about Bill’s struggle with depression and his eventual release from it.
+Bill writes about his long struggle with poor mental health.
 With the help of the program, he overcame this very dark period in his sobriety.

 First attempt to work the steps with a sponsor

-It’s important to say, that mainstream AA has no strong opinions regarding the use of medication.
-In my experience most members are supportive.
-They hold the view that if someone is on medication, they should comply with the treatment recommended by their doctor.
+It’s important to say that, on the whole, mainstream AA has no opinions regarding the use of medication.
+Most members are supportive.
+They believe that if someone is on medication, they should comply with the treatment recommended by their doctor.

 The fundamentalist view regarding medication